 Try to capture your audio recordings on a single device, like your iPhone.
 Keep a single notebook, like my favorite Moleskin, for lyrics and written music.
 And have an organized computer filing system for all your digital writing.

-2. Have 1 song that you are finishing at the top of your list
+2. Have one song that you are finishing at the top of your list

 If you successfully write more than one song at a time, good for you.
-But if you struggle getting songs finished, narrowing your choices will be more motivating.
+But if you struggle to get songs finished, narrowing your choices will be more motivating.